 Future seems bright for young Blue Jackets after turnaround

-The Columbus Blue Jackets, picked by many to sweep the basement of the Metropolitan Division this season, embarked on an unexpected and thrilling ride to the playoffs Future seems bright for young Blue Jackets after turnaround The Columbus Blue Jackets, picked by many to sweep the basement of the Metropolitan Division this season, embarked on an unexpected and thrilling ride to the playoffs Check out this story on USATODAY.com: http://usat.ly/2p4jV4Z Columbus Blue Jackets' Boone Jenner celebrates his goal with teammates during the second period in Game 5 of an NHL first-round hockey playoff series against the Pittsburgh Penguins in Pittsburgh, Thursday, April 20, 2017.
+The Columbus Blue Jackets, picked by many to sweep the basement of the Metropolitan Division this season, embarked on an unexpected and thrilling ride to the playoffs.
+Their season ended in a first-round, five-game loss to the defending champion Penguins, denying Columbus its first series victory.

 Add your comments below